michaelgroeger/game-recommendation/README.md

 # pulls large files
 git lfs pull
 ```

+If you have any issues, please read the messages I provided in ```./install_environment.sh``` they provide pointers how the issue might be resolved.

 For the following scripts please make sure the environment 'project' is activated in you terminal.
 If unsure please run: